-factors, including distance traveled, speed, and/or signal magnitudes.
+- 64. Most ESC systems typically require a short initialization period after the start of each new ignition cycle, during which time the ESC system is not operational because it is performing diagnostic checks and sensor signal correlation updates.
+According to ESC manufacturers, the duration of this ESC initialization interval may depend upon several factors, including distance travelled, speed, and/or signal magnitudes.
 In order to account for such initialization periods, the regulation makes clear that ESC does not need to be active when the vehicle speed is below 15 km/h.
 Therefore, the ESC manufacturer has a short period of time, from the time the vehicle's ignition is turned on to the time when the vehicle speed first exceeds 15 km/h to initialize ESC.
 The process of initializing ESC is, in many ways, similar to the process of initializing ABS.
 ABS systems typically have completed their initialization by the time the vehicle reaches speeds of 5 km/h to 9 km/h.
-Therefore, it is anticipated that allowing up to a speed of 15 km/h should be adequate to initialize ESC.

-Industry participants pointed out that some types of diagnostic checks cannot be performed unless the vehicle is making turns or traveling at relatively high speeds.
+Therefore, it is anticipated that allowing up to a speed of 15 km/h should be adequate to initialize ESC. - 65.
+Industry participants pointed out that some types of diagnostic checks cannot be performed unless the vehicle is making turns or travelling at relatively high speeds.
 Accordingly, the regulation's test procedure accommodates these types of diagnostic checks.
 ESC manufacturer can assume that the ESC has not malfunctioned and make the system operational once driving situations occur that permit these diagnostic checks to be performed.

-ESC Calibration
+(ii) ESC Calibration

-Determining when ESC intervention must occur is a complicated balance of effectiveness and intrusiveness.
+66. Determining when ESC intervention must occur is a complicated balance of effectiveness and intrusiveness.
 As such, one of the challenges of designing ESC control algorithms is how to anticipate when a loss-of-control situation may occur.
-The Sine with Dwell maneuver, and the lateral stability and responsiveness performance criteria that evaluate the test output, provide an excellent way of assessing ESC system performance for all light vehicles.
+The Sine with Dwell manoeuvre, and the lateral stability and responsiveness performance criteria that evaluate the test output, provide an excellent way of assessing ESC system performance for all light vehicles.
 By successfully satisfying these minimum performance requirements, it is anticipated that the ESC system will perform in an effective manner.